New Hope for Steph - and Bernie

 Steph's first major operation took place in late February 2016.
 Her left leg--already significantly deformed by the disease--was amputated above the knee.
 This paved the way for the next stage in July 2016: a ten-hour spine surgery, in which her doctors realigned her vertebrae and anchored her spine to metal rods (see above).
 In a ground-breaking new procedure, Steph’s doctors used bone from her amputated leg--which was preserved in the Mayo Clinic Bone Bank--to straighten and strengthen the existing bone in her spine.

 The recovery from this invasive procedure is proving to be long and marked with numerous complications.
-Even now, 16 months since surgery, Steph is still weak and in need of constant care as she rehabilitates and prepares for more surgeries and treatment.
+Even now, 2 years after the surgery, Steph is still weak and in need of constant care as she rehabilitates and prepares for more surgeries and treatment.
 With dad and sister employed in Europe, Steph is so grateful to receive this care - both physical and emotional in form - from her mom Bernie, who has given up her job at the American School of The Hague to be with her daughter.

-But now this care threatens to be jeoparized, too.
-Recently (October 2017), mom and sole care-giver Bernie was diagnosed with breast cancer and must undergo a double mastectomy.
-Since Bernie is a Dutch citizen, she is not eligible for health insurance in U.S. Returning to The Netherlands and leaving her daughter behind is simply not an option.
-Yet the costs of cancer treatment in the U.S. are significant, and these add to the costs that the family is already facing for Steph's treatment.
+But recently (October 2017), that care was threatened to be jeopardised, too, as mom and sole care-giver Bernie was diagnosed with bilateral breast cancer.
+Since Bernie is a Dutch citizen, she was not eligible for health insurance in the U.S., and returning to The Netherlands and leaving her daughter behind was simply not an option.
+So Bernie had to undergo a double mastectomy surgery in the U.S. Fortunately, she recovered well from this surgery and is now cancer-free.
+Still, the cost of this treatment significantly added to the costs that the family is already facing for Steph's treatment.

-Steph with mom and primary care-giver Bernie, who was recently diagnosed with breast cancer.
+Steph with mom and primary care-giver Bernie, who was recently treated for bilateral breast cancer.

 If you are interested in learning more about Steph and the family and seeing recent pictures, click on the "updates" link below, or visit the website set up by her friends of the Yarnell Family Trust.